it3xl/Papercut/README.md

 ## This [Papercut](https://github.com/ChangemakerStudios/Papercut) edition is everything your team need to forget about Microsoft Exchange on your development and test environments.
-* See all sent messages as .eml files in sub-folders.
+* See all sent messages as .eml files stored dynamically in sub-folders.
-* Open them in Microsoft Outlook as saved earlier email messages.
+* Open them in Microsoft Outlook as any saved earlier email messages.

-### This is a hacked (not cracked) version of
+### This is a modified version of
 ![Papercut Logo](https://raw.githubusercontent.com/ChangemakerStudios/Papercut/develop/graphics/PapercutLogo.png)
 The Simple SMTP Desktop Email Receiver